ottingbob/data-science-examples/README.md

 Here is a demonstration of how it works for a given project:
 ![Demo](assets/make-demo.gif)

-#### Explanations
+#### Projects and Explanations

-The following directory has examples for learning financial analysis based on [this Udemy course](https://www.udemy.com/course/the-complete-financial-analyst-course)
-The course is meant to work in excel but I have other plans...
+Here are some of the included projects:
+- scripts/
+	> one off examples usually found from blog posts demonstrating a single topic
 - financial-analyst-course-2023/

-- self-attention.py
-> Creates an attention model by just using standard matrix multiplication / operations
+	> The following directory has examples for learning financial analysis based on [this Udemy course](https://www.udemy.com/course/the-complete-financial-analyst-course)
+	> The course is meant to work in excel but I have other plans...

 The following examples are from a [pycon2020](https://www.youtube.com/watch?v=vyOgWhwUmec) presentation with the corresponding [github](https://github.com/keithgalli/pycon2020):